Narasapur–Nagarsol Express (via Guntur)

-17231 / 32 Narasapuram–Nagarsol Express is an express train belonging to Indian Railways South Central Railway zone that runs between and Nagarsol in India.
+17231 / 32 Narasapur–Nagarsol Express is an express train belonging to South Coast Railway zone that runs between and Nagarsol in India.

 Service

 It operates as train number 17231 from Narasapuram to Nagarsol and as train number 17232 in the reverse direction, serving the states of Andhra Pradesh, Telangana & Maharashtra.
 The train covers the distance of 1048 km in 24 hours 00 mins approximately at a speed of (44 km/h).

 Coaches

 The 17231 / 32 Narasapuram–Nagarsol Express has oneAC First class, one AC 2-tier, five AC 3-tier, 13 sleeper class, two general unreserved & two SLR (seating with luggage rake) coaches.
 It doesn't carry a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.